-In this guide I explain how to fix damaged hinge in a Dell Inspiron E1705 (aka Inspiron 9400) laptop.
+In this guide I explain how to fix damaged display hinge in a Dell Inspiron E1705 laptop.

-At first I though the hinge was broken, the display cover damaged and the laptop needed an expensive repair but lately I found the damage wasn’t that bad.
+At first I though the hinge was broken, the display cover damaged and needs an expensive repair but later I found the damage wasn’t that bad.

-Before you start, make sure the laptop is turned off and the battery removed.
+Before you start, make sure the computer is turned off and the battery removed.

-First of all, I removed the screen bezel.
+First of all, I removed the display bezel.

-You’ll find step-by-step bezel removal instructions in this display disassembly guide for Dell Inspiron E1705/9400 laptops.
+You’ll find step-by-step bezel removal instructions in this disassembly guide

 After the bezel was removed, I was able to take a closer look at the damage and… i didn’t find any!